Frequently Asked Questions:

 What are the security procedures for the school?

-To ensure a safe environment for all at Ravenwood, all visitors must sign in at the front office prior to entering the building.
+To ensure a safe environment for all at Ravenwood, all visitors must show an ID prior to entering the building and then sign in at the front office.
 All visitors must also wear a Visitor sticker or a Tier III badge while in the building.

 How do I find out my student's bus route?

 Please arrive at the stop 5 minutes early.
 Pick-up and drop-off times are approximate and can vary due to factors outside our bus drivers’ control, such as traffic and weather.
-Track the Bus is a web-based program that allows students and parents the ability to view the location of the bus during transportation hours.
+Safe Stop is a new app allowing students and parents to view the location of the bus during transportation hours.
+The app relies on GPS data to update, so plan on arriving at the bus stop five minutes prior to the scheduled time.

-WCS high schools will implement a new program that will require new drivers of any age and their parent to participate in a face-to-face, one-hour education program before students are able to receive a school parking permit.
-The Checkpoints Program is for high school students that are new drivers and wish to park on school grounds.
+WCS high schools implemented a program that requires new drivers of any age and their parent to participate in a face-to-face, one-hour education program before students are able to receive a school parking permit.
+The Checkpoints Program is for high school students that wish to park on school grounds.

 Checkpoints was developed by Dr. Bruce Simons-Morton of the National Institute of Child Health & Human Development.
 The program was adapted for use in Tennessee by the Department of Health, Division of Family Health and Wellness/Injury and Violence Prevention.
 One of the major goals of the Checkpoints Program is to reduce teen crashes and violations received by teen drivers.as well as to facilitate family involvement in the early months when teens are able to drive on their own.

-Beginning with the 2017-2018 school year, all high schools in Williamson County Schools will implement training for the Checkpoints Program.
+Beginning with the 2017-2018 school year, all high schools in Williamson County Schools implemented training for the Checkpoints Program.
 Checkpoints Training includes videos and specific techniques to reduce injury and fatalities due to risky driving.
 Once students have met all of the state requirements and completed the Checkpoints Program one-hour training, parents and teens will create a “Checkpoints” teen driving agreement and students will be eligible for a parking permit.
-This free program will be held at all WCS high schools and is different from typical drivers training programs.
+This free program is held at all WCS high schools and is different from typical drivers training programs.

 You can view the driving agreement here.